Galvanized, Zinc Plated, Stainless Steel & Expansion Zinc Plated Wedge Anchors

 Where Are Wedge Anchors Most Commonly Used?

 Some of the most common places you’ll find wedge anchors are part of structural columns, concrete pillars, and precast footings.
-While wedge anchors are often used for structural applications, they can also be used to secure industrial hardware to a concrete floor, wall, or other surface.
+While these anchors are often used for structural applications, they can also be used to secure industrial hardware to a concrete floor, wall, or other surface.
 Wedge anchors might be used to fix a washing machine, boiler, or other appliance, firmly in place.
 They can even be used in stone and masonry work, such as a household brick wall or mantle.

 Mistakes To Avoid When Installing Wedge Anchors